Title

 Purpose

-All personnel involved with animal research at UNC-CH.
+This Standard applies to all personnel involved with animal research at UNC-Chapel Hill.

 Standard

-- Observation in natural habitat having no physical contact with the animals
+- Observation in natural habitat having no physical contact with animals

 - Routine injections of non‐toxic, non‐irritating substances

-- Blood collection, such as tail nick, tail snip, and venous blood sampling
+- Blood collection, including tail nick, tail snip, and venous blood sampling

-- Tattooing, ear punching, ear notching, tail clip for genotyping and ear tagging
+- Tattooing, ear punching, ear notching, tail clipping, or ear tagging, genotyping

 - Restraint for non‐invasive procedures